 You only need to cut a strip of metal about 1-1/2” to 2-1/2” wide in any length, bend it to 90 degrees along its length at about the center line (our Versa-Bend Sheet Metal Brake is perfect for this), and, using some easily-made cardboard templates, make your parts.

-Fortunately, you have a choice of actuation;
+You have a choice of actuation:

 The hand operated Shrinker-Stretcher Set has been in the Eastwood catalog for many years with thousands in use.
 These can be mounted on most any work bench, or a number of Eastwood tool stands.